 Tinnitus is a common issue, affecting one out of every five people.
 Men in particular and those over 40 tend to experience tinnitus more often.

-Your doctor will likely be able to diagnose your tinnitus by asking a few simple questions like:
+Your ENT specialist will likely be able to diagnose your tinnitus by asking a few simple questions such as:

-Most tinnitus will go away on its own and won’t require any treatment.
-You may be able to reduce your symptoms by doing the following:
+Additionally, an examination of your hears as well as a hearing test may be performed.
+Generally, the majority of tinnitus cases will go away on their own and won’t require any additional treatment.
+Although tinnitus will go away you may be able to reduce your symptoms by doing the following:

 There are steps you can take to help prevent ringing in your ears, including: